vyapp/vy/BOOK.md

 Some of vy plugins expose some functions/commands that work on the concept of an AreaVi target.
 Some functions operate on AreaVi instances, an example is the CPPaste() function that posts code onto codepad.org.
-Code that is executed using the key command below in NORMAL mode it has the last AreaVi instance that had focus as target.
+Code that is executed using the key command below in NORMAL mode it has the last AreaVi instance that had focus as target:

     <Key-semicolon>

 But code that is executed from selected regions of text can have a different AreaVi instance as target to operate on.
-In order to set an AreaVi instance as target, switch to NORMAL mode then press.
+In order to set an AreaVi instance as target, switch to NORMAL mode then press:

     <Control-E>

 The msg 'Target set!' would appear on the status bar.
 Once the target is set then it is possible to execute python functions from selected regions of text that operate on the AreaVi instance that was set as target.

-Try setting a target then executing CPPaste() from other AreaVi instance with the following command in NORMAL mode after having selected the text 'CPPaste()'.
+Try setting a command target then executing CPPaste() from other AreaVi instance with the following command in NORMAL mode after having selected the text 'CPPaste()':

     <Control-e>